Great sand eel

-The great sand eel (Hyperoplus lanceolatus) is the largest species of sand eel.
+The great sand eel or great sandeel (Hyperoplus lanceolatus) is the largest species of sand eel.
 The maximum size is 35 cm.

 Description

 The great sand eel has an elongated body, with a rounded cross section.
 It has a long, pointed head, and a protruding lower jaw.
 Its upper jaw, however, is not protrusible, and this species is unable to form a tube with its mouth.
 A monocle "tooth-shaped" structure can be found at the front of the palate.
 The scales on the body cannot form a chevron pattern.
 The skin ridge running the length of the sides of the body, spread as far as one-third of the base of the anal fin.
 Low and long set dorsal fins consist of 52 to 61 rays.
 The anal fin is about half the size of the dorsal fin, and taller.
 The pectoral fins are diminutive; the pelvic fins are absent.
 Color ranges from a lime color on the back and upper sides to the bright silver on the lower sides and the belly.
 Also, a specific black smudge occurs between the eyes and the snout, which is about the same size as the diameter of the eye.